kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

     git push --set-upstream origin main
     ```

+    !!!question "What is --set-upstream?"

+        ``--set-upstream`` causes the remote branch to be tracked by main.
+This allows future pushes and pulls to be done without adding the branch name to the command.
+When working on your local main branch, you will be able to use ``git push origin``.

+        * The short flag of ``--set-upstream`` is ``-u``.

-4. Using ``git log`` in your terminally will show you the commit ID and message.
+4. Using ``git log`` in your terminal will show you the commit ID and message.
 This should match the ID of the most recent commit on your GitHub after reloading it.

 ## Part 2: Development(Dev) Container Set Up and Configuration